screwdriver-cd/toolbox/README.md

 ## Get Latest Tag
 Checks the Git tags for the latest version and writes it to a file.

+*requires either Linux or Screwdriver build environment to run*

 ```bash
 $ ./git-latest.sh
 $ cat VERSION